-

 Kottayam is a city located in central Kerala and is also the administrative capital of Kottayam district.
 It is one of the well known Kerala tourist places.
 About 63 km from Kochi and 155 km from Trivandrum, it is among the most prominent places to visit near Kochi.

 Bounded by the Western Ghats on the east and the Vembanad Lake on the west, Kottayam is well known as a beautiful Kerala backwaters destination with stunning landscape and beauty.
 The city is an important trading center of spices and commercial crops, especially rubber.
-Kottayam holiday packages are a mix of scenic landscapes, backwaters, bird sanctuaries, temples, and churches.
+Kottayam offers a mix of scenic landscapes, backwaters, bird sanctuaries, temples, and churches.

 Distance from Kochi: 67 Kms